Archive for the 'Cross border shopping' Category

 Are there any duty on computers, laptops, printers, cellphone?

-Published by BoB under Cross border shopping
+Published by under Cross border shopping

 The most popular goods often invoke the most questions.